bkesterbyld/maroon-potato/src/pages/index.md

       - title: Data-centric
         content: >
-          Data sets managed in Above can be replicated and shared with any party via role-based browser and API access you define.
+          Data sets managed in Above can be replicated and shared with any party or additional application via role-based browser and API access you define.
         actions: []
         media_position: right
         media_width: thirty-three